Hillmon's 17 put Michigan women past S. Dakota in Sweet 16

 South Dakota: Lamb, Sjerven and Liv Korngable are super-seniors who came back to make a run.
 They did that, nearly propelling the Coyotes to the Elite Eight for the first time.
 The other two starters are freshmen.
 With that foundation and the support the Coyotes received along the way, the program appears to be in good hands.

-Michigan: The Wolverines got off to a rough start in what was essentially a road environment and scraped out a win despite Hillmon going scoreless in the first quarter.
+Michigan: The Wolverines got off to a rough start in what was essentially a road environment and scraped out a win despite Hillmon — a first-team All-American — going scoreless in the first quarter.

+“I think sometimes my defense gets me going … I knew if I could continue that motor and get my teammates second opportunities by getting offensive boards, that would help me and I can get into the flow of things,” she said.

 Follow Cliff Brunt on Twitter: twitter.com/CliffBruntAP